Franck_Linda_2.jpg

 In the News

-"Abortion Doesn’t Have to Be an Either-Or Conversation," Monica R. McLemore (with Daniel Felipe Martin Suarez-Baquero, Linda Franck, Amy Alspaugh, Renée Mehra, Nikki Lanshaw, and Toni Bond), Health, Scientific American, December 8, 2021.
+Opinion: "Abortion Doesn’t Have to Be an Either-Or Conversation," Linda Franck (with Daniel Felipe Martin Suarez-Baquero, Monica Rose McLemore, Amy Alspaugh, Renée Mehra, Nikki Lanshaw, and Toni Bond), Scientific American, December 8, 2021.

-"Structural Racism and Social Distancing: Implications for COVID-19," Linda Franck (with Renee Mehra), Commentary, E Clinical Medicine, May 6, 2021.
+Opinion: "Structural Racism and Social Distancing: Implications for COVID-19," Linda Franck (with Renee Mehra), E Clinical Medicine, May 6, 2021.

 Publications

-"Research Priorities of Women at Risk for Preterm Birth: Findings and a Call to Action" (with Linda Franck, Shanell Williams, Kathryn Miller, Anastasia Y. Gordon, Schyneida Williams, Nakia Woods, Lisa Edwards, Tania Pacheco, Artie Padilla, Fanta Nelson, and Larry Rand).
+"Research Priorities of Women at Risk for Preterm Birth: Findings and a Call to Action" (with Monica Rose McLemore, Shanell Williams, Kathryn Miller, Anastasia Y. Gordon, Schyneida Williams, Nakia Woods, Lisa Edwards, Tania Pacheco, Artie Padilla, Fanta Nelson, and Larry Rand).
 BMC Pregnancy and Childbirth (2020).

 Discusses findings and a call to action.
 Mentions how women of color living in communities that experience disproportionately high rates of preterm birth generated and prioritized research questions to address the preterm birth epidemic.